Home for the holidays has more meaning for Army recruit

 His day at Fort Jackson starts at 4:30 or 5 in the morning (he gets to sleep in till 6 on Sundays) and goes to 7 p.m. or 9 p.m., depending on whether the recruits are due for more physical training.

-A typical day starts with PT and then a bus ride or hike to the shooting range.
+A typical day starts with physical training, then a bus ride or hike to the shooting range.

 “If not that, we would go to an obstacle course or something like that,” he said.

-According to Beesley, basic has already made him more disciplined, confiding: “I used to never make my bed.
-Now I make it every morning.
+According to Beesley, basic has already made him more disciplined: “I used to never make my bed.
+Now I make it every morning."

 “One thing they do at Fort Jackson, they see if your locker is locked.
 If it’s not locked, they throw everything on the ground, and sometimes they take over the locker.”